 VEMLIDY 25 mg demonstrates more efficient delivery of tenofovir to the hepatocytes vs TDF 300 mg, at approximately 1/10 the dose.2-6

 Help your patients save on prescription costs

-Help your eligible patients save up to $5000
+Eligible commercially insured patients can save up to $5000 annually—with

 IMPORTANT SAFETY INFORMATION